Burak09-35/Burak09-35.github.io/README.md

-This just my first try to publish a website to internet.
+This is just my first try to publish a website to internet.